xpack/web-jekyll/_posts/releases/qemu-arm/2021-02-02-qemu-arm-v2-8-0-12-released.md

 ## Shared libraries

-On all platforms the packages are standalone, and expect only the standard runtime to be present on the host.
+On all platforms the packages are standalone, and expect only the standard runtime (including X11) to be present on the host.

 All dependencies that are build as shared libraries are copied locally in the same folder as the executable.